runcitadel/core/apps/README.md

 ### A good Dockerfile:

-- [x] Uses `debian:buster-slim` (or its derivatives, like `node:12-buster-slim`) as the base image — resulting in less storage consumption and faster app installs as the base image is already cached on the user's Umbrel.
+- [x] Uses `debian:bullseye-slim` (or its derivatives, like `node:16-bullseye-slim`) as the base image — resulting in less storage consumption and faster app installs as the base image is already cached on the user's node.
 - [x] Uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) for smaller image size.
 - [x] Ensures development files are not included in the final image.
 - [x] Has only one service per container.